The Ultimate In Birding Tours

 Oman: Day 4 This morning we will leave the mountains behind and head out across the desert, our destination the Arabian Sea coast where we will stay overnight at Al Hij, not far from the ferry port of Shannah and gateway to Barr al Hikman.

-This is one of those incredible places that have almost escaped the attentions of the birding world.
-In all Arabia, indeed all the Middle East, there is nowhere else like it.
+This is one of those incredible places that have almost escaped the attention of the birding world.
+In all of Arabia, indeed all the Middle East, there is nowhere else like it.
 This sandy peninsula projecting into the Arabian Sea is the centre of a complex of tidal mudflats that holds hundreds of thousands of waterbirds and in particular shorebirds.
 Indeed, during the course of a year, it is possible that millions of birds pass through this extraordinary area!

-The star attractions here are the curious Crab-plover (over 2000 have been recorded wintering), Great Knot (up to 1000 have been recorded, but the species is usually present in far less abundance) and Broad-billed Sandpiper (up to 5000 have been recorded), but the clouds of shorebirds that throng this remarkable area also include some astonishing totals of commoner species, including up to 10,000 Eurasian Oystercatchers, up to 12,000 Lesser Sand Plovers, up to 5000 Greater Sand Plovers, up to 3000 or more Grey (or Black-bellied) Plovers, up to 9000 Sanderlings, up to 16,000 Little Stints, up to 17,000 Curlew Sandpipers, up to 70,000 Dunlins, up to 50,000 Bar-tailed Godwits, up to 2000 Eurasian Whimbrels, up to 2000 or more Eurasian Curlews, up to 50,000 Common Redshanks and up to 3000 or more Ruddy Turnstones!
+The star attractions here are the curious Crab-plover (over 2000 have been recorded wintering), Great Knot (up to 1000 have been recorded, but the species is usually present in far less abundance) and Broad-billed Sandpiper (up to 5000 have been recorded), but the clouds of shorebirds that throng this remarkable area also include some astonishing totals of commoner species, including up to 10,000 Eurasian Oystercatchers, up to 12,000 Tibetan Sand Plovers, up to 5000 Greater Sand Plovers, up to 3000 or more Grey (or Black-bellied) Plovers, up to 9000 Sanderlings, up to 16,000 Little Stints, up to 17,000 Curlew Sandpipers, up to 70,000 Dunlins, up to 50,000 Bar-tailed Godwits, up to 2000 Eurasian Whimbrels, up to 2000 or more Eurasian Curlews, up to 50,000 Common Redshanks and up to 3000 or more Ruddy Turnstones!
 In addition, Pied Avocet, Kentish Plover, Marsh and Terek Sandpipers, Common Greenshank and many other waders occur in smaller numbers.
 Watching the huge masses of birds at their high-tide roosts is a spectacle never to be forgotten.

 Other species of Barr al Hikman include numerous Greater Flamingos, Eurasian Spoonbill, and extraordinary gatherings of Sooty Gulls and Gull-billed, Common and Little Terns.
 Raptors can sometimes include Pallid Harrier and the wandering northern calidus form of Peregrine Falcon.

 Oman: Day 5 After some final birding at Barr al Hikman, we will drive inland, first crossing the vast desert plain of the Jiddat al Harasis to the town of Hayma and then heading southwest as we skirt the edge of the Rub al Qali, or Empty Quarter.
-Roadside birds are few in this forbidding region, apart from Greater Hoopoe Lark and the hardy Brown-necked Raven.
+Roadside birds are few in this forbidding region, apart from Greater Hoopoe-Lark and the hardy Brown-necked Raven.

 Eventually, we will reach the remote settlement of Qatbit (or Qitbit) where we will stay overnight.